 Health and Wellness Centre Renovation at Koffler

 The University of Toronto (UofT) Health and Wellness Centre (HWC) will be situated within the iconic Koffler building at the northwest corner of College Street and St. George Street which marks the boundary of the UofT St. George campus as well as a gateway entrance.
-This transformative endeavor aims to revitalize the existing space to better serve the health and wellness needs of students and faculty.
+This transformative project aims to revitalize the existing space to better serve the health and wellness needs of students and faculty.

 The goals of the renovation are: